siburny/rub.is/wp-content/plugins/external-media/readme.txt

 Author URI: http://www.minnur.com/
 Contributors: minnur
 Donate link: https://goo.gl/C2cBDF
-Tags: Dropbox, Box, OneDrive, Google Drive, Instagram, CloudApp, Upload from remote, remote media, remote URL, remote image, remote file, external media, wp remote upload, external media upload, external image upload
+Tags: Dropbox, Box, OneDrive, Google Drive, Unsplash, Instagram, Pexels, Pixabay, AWS, Upload from remote, remote media, remote URL, remote image, remote file, external media, wp remote upload, external media upload, external image upload
-Requires at least: 4.4
+Requires at least: 5.2
-Tested up to: 5.2
+Tested up to: 5.4.2
-Stable tag: 1.0.19
+Stable tag: 1.0.25
+Requires PHP: 7.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Import files from thrid-party services (Dropbox, Box, OneDrive, Google Drive, Instagram, CloudApp and any external file).
+Import files from thrid-party services (Dropbox, Box, OneDrive, Google Drive, and any external file).

 == Description ==

-Import files from or create external links from third-party services (Dropbox, Box, OneDrive, Google Drive, Instagram, [CloudApp](http://www.shareasale.com/r.cfm?B=1027572&U=1597643&M=71652&urllink=) and any other external file from URL).
+Import files from or create external links from third-party services (Dropbox, Box, OneDrive, Google Drive and any other external file from URL).

+> [External Media Premium](https://downloads.minnur.com/wordpress/external-media-premium) is a premium version of this plugin with support for Unsplash, Instagram, Pexels, Pixabay and AWS.

 This plugin provides convenient way of linking and using files from the services listed above.
 It is intuitive, controls located where you expect them to be.
 For instance if you would like to create a link to your file in your Dropbox account, just press Add Media and choose Insert from URL media tab and then click Link to Dropbox button.